chickenbro-1/interview_questions/Mysql.md

 >
 > mysq \<batch-file> mysql.out

-### 7. How many different tables are present in MySQL?
+### 7. How many different tables are present in MySQL?✅

 There are**** 5 types of tables ****present in MySQL.